 Consider the power of music and play it, softly, in the background.

 Don’t just open blinds, open them and pull them up!
 Let as much light in as possible!

 You’ve already cleaned once this week.
-No need to thoroughly clean for each showing.
+There’s no need to thoroughly clean, for each showing.
 That will drive you bananas!
-Vacuum those common areas, if they need it.
+Vacuum the common areas, if they need it.

-Do a quick run through and pick up anything that doesn’t belong.
+Do a quick run through, of your home, and pick up anything that doesn’t belong.
 Mail, shoes, backpacks, and even that pesky back scratcher.
 Put them in their rightful home!

 Don’t leave anything to chance.
 It’s unnerving enough to give agents and buyers, you’ve never met in your life, free reign of your home.
 Lock up jewelry, guns, prescriptions, electronics, and anything else of value.

 What sense did we miss?
 We covered sight, smell, hearing, and I’m sure potential buyers have touched something.
 That leaves taste.
-We’ve left a few mints on the counter, does that count?
-I’m certainly not baking cookies every time.
-That doesn’t fit into my 30 minute routine!
+Leaving a few hard candies, on the counter, counts!
+Baking cookies every time isn’t realistic.
+That doesn’t fit into the 30 minute routine!